 Why Do You Need Probate?

 There are several reasons why you need probate.
-First and foremost, probate ensures that your assets are distributed according to your wishes.
-If you have a will, probate ensures that your assets are distributed according to the terms of your will.
-If you do not have a will, probate ensures that your assets are distributed in accordance with Florida’s intestate statutes.
+Probate, first and foremost, ensures the distribution of your assets according to your wishes.
+If you have a will, it ensures distribution according to its terms.
+If you don’t have a will, probate ensures distribution in accordance with Florida’s intestate statutes.

 Probate also provides a level of transparency and accountability.
 The court oversees the probate process to ensure that the personal representative is following the law and acting in the best interests of the heirs or beneficiaries.